harshalidesale/SmartCart--Online-Shopping-Application/README.md

 ## 1. Project Title

-"Shopme" - An E Commerce Electronics Store
+"Shopme" - An SmartCart Application Store

 ## 2. Project Overview

 **Shopme** is a full-stack e-commerce web application developed using modern Java and Spring technologies.
 It offers a comprehensive online shopping experience for customers and robust administrative tools for managing the store.
-The project is adapted from the Udemy course: [Java Spring Boot E-Commerce Ultimate Course](https://www.udemy.com/course/spring-boot-e-commerce-ultimate/) by Nam Ha Minh.

 ## 3. User Roles & Features